YusefAN/leap-climsim-kaggle-5th/README.md

 For more details, refer to the ./preprocessing folder.

+### Low-Res-High-Res-Mixed Pipeline

+@TODO

+## Inferencing

-### Inference
+### Low-Res-Aqua-Mixed

 The lowres-aqua mixed models were trained and tuned to predict weighted raw outputs.
 Model files were uploaded to Kaggle and inference was made directly on the test.csv dataset.
-Example inference script can be found at [./inference](./inference).
+An example inference script can be found at [./inference](./inference).

-## Low-Res-High-Res-Mixed

-### Model
+### Low-Res-High-Res-Mixed
-The models trained on the combination of the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) and the [ClimSim_low-res_aqua-planet](https://huggingface.co/datasets/LEAP/ClimSim_low-res_aqua-planet) datasets had the following architecture:

-**Architecture:**
-@TODO ekffar model

-@TODO ekffar features
+@TODO

-### Pipeline

-### Inference
+### Ensemble Inferencing

-@TODO ekffar inference
+Weights were determined experimentally.

+Best individual model had an LB public score of 0.785 blah blah with Low-Res-High-Res-Mixed model.
+Equal ensembles of models trained with Low-Res-High-Res-Mixed had a LB score of blah.

+Ensembling with Low-Res-Aqua-Mixed models with to a LB score of blah blah.